-- 1. Residential Density Transfer.
-A property owner may transfer residential density to a receiving area designated on the Washougal Comprehensive Plan map. - a.
-Density may be transferred from one residential zone to a receiving zone that allows equal or greater density than the transferring zone. - b.
-The value of the transfer shall be calculated on a net dwelling (DU) unit per acre basis using an average lot size of 7,500 square feet.
+- (1) Residential Density Transfer.
+A property owner may transfer residential density to a receiving area designated on the Washougal comprehensive plan map. - (a) Density may be transferred from one residential zone to a receiving zone that allows equal or greater density than the transferring zone. - (b) The value of the transfer shall be calculated on a net dwelling unit (DU) per acre basis using an average lot size of 7,500 square feet.
 For example, if a property owner has one acre of unbuildable critical lands, the owner may transfer up to 3.6 units of density to a receiving area.
 The calculation is based on the following formula: one gross acre (43,560 square feet) minus the infrastructure allowance (15,680 square feet for roads, sewers, parks, schools) equals one net acre (26,880 square feet).
-A net acre could contain 3.6 single-family units, each built on a 7,500-square-foot lot.

-2. Transfer Criteria.
-The director may approve requests to transfer density subject to the following criteria: - a.
-Any adverse impacts to natural resources on the receiving lands shall be mitigated consistent with WMC 16.04.085. - b.
-The building height and perimeter setback standards of the receiving district shall be met. - c.
-Maximum density on the receiving land shall not exceed 150 percent of the base density otherwise allowed by the receiving district. - d.
-The transfer of density to a receiving area shall not result in the construction of a housing type not otherwise allowed in the receiving district. - e.
-On density sending lands the remaining critical areas and buffers shall be: - 1) Dedicated to the city for public use, or - 2) Protected as an unbuildable area by means of deed restriction, conservation easement, or other mechanism approved by the city council.
-3. Recordation Required.
-Density may be transferred from a protected critical areas area only once.
-The director (after consultation with the city attorney) shall be responsible for approving the mechanism used for protecting each critical area.
-The director shall maintain a list of sites from which density has been transferred, and a corresponding list of sites that have received density from protected critical areas.
+A net acre could contain 3.6 single-family units, each built on a 7,500-square-foot lot. - (2) Transfer Criteria.
+The ~~director~~Administrator may approve requests to transfer density subject to the following criteria: - (a) Any adverse impacts to natural resources on the receiving lands shall be mitigated consistent with WMC 16.04.085. - (b) The building height and perimeter setback standards of the receiving district shall be met. - (c) Maximum density on the receiving land shall not exceed 150 percent of the base density otherwise allowed by the receiving district. - (d) The transfer of density to a receiving area shall not result in the construction of a housing type not otherwise allowed in the receiving district. - (e) On density sending lands the remaining critical areas and buffers shall be: - (i) Dedicated to the city for public use, or - (ii) Protected as an unbuildable area by means of deed restriction, conservation easement, or other mechanism approved by the city council. - (3) Recordation Required.
+Density may be transferred from a protected critical area only once.
+The ~~director~~Administrator (after consultation with the city attorney) shall be responsible for approving the mechanism used for protecting each critical area.
+The ~~director~~Administrator shall maintain a list of sites from which density has been transferred, and a corresponding list of sites that have received density from protected critical areas.
 (Ord.
+1955 § 1 (Exh.
+A), 2022; Ord.
+1885 § 1 (Exh.
+A), 2019; Ord.
 1543 § 1, 2006)